How to backup Windows 11 to external USB drive

 While a full backup is essential to any recovery plan, remember to be proactive because a backup can only restore data from the last time you created it.
 Also, you should use File History or a cloud storage service like OneDrive to keep an up-to-date file backup.

-Alternatively, you can also use third-party tools to back up Windows 11, including Macrium Reflect and Veeam.
-Macrium Reflect is a popular paid software to create and restore backups.
-This option used to have a free option, but it has been replaced by a trial option.
-On the other hand, Veeam is also a paid backup software, but there’s a free option with basic features that anyone can use.
+Alternatively, you can use third-party tools to back up Windows 11, including Macrium Reflect and Veeam.
+Macrium Reflect is a popular paid software for creating and restoring backups.
+This option used to be free, but a trial option has replaced it.
+Veeam is also a paid backup software, but there’s a free option with basic features that anyone can use.

-Update November 13, 2023: This guide has been updated to ensure accuracy and reflect changes in the process.
+Update April 10, 2024: This guide has been updated to ensure accuracy and reflect the drive requirements.

 About the author